arnabganguly/Kafkaconnect/README.md

 #### Distributed Mode
 -  Two edge nodes on an HDInsight cluster will be used to demonstrate a distributed mode Kafka Connect setup.

- - Scalabilty is achieved in Kafka Connect with the addition of more edges nodes an HDInsight cluster [either at the time of creation](https://docs.microsoft.com/en-us/azure/hdinsight/hdinsight-apps-use-edge-node#add-an-edge-node-when-creating-a-cluster) or [post creation](https://docs.microsoft.com/en-us/azure/hdinsight/hdinsight-apps-use-edge-node#add-an-edge-node-to-an-existing-cluster).
+ - Scalability is achieved in Kafka Connect with the addition of more edges nodes an HDInsight cluster [either at the time of creation](https://docs.microsoft.com/en-us/azure/hdinsight/hdinsight-apps-use-edge-node#add-an-edge-node-when-creating-a-cluster) or [post creation](https://docs.microsoft.com/en-us/azure/hdinsight/hdinsight-apps-use-edge-node#add-an-edge-node-to-an-existing-cluster).

 - Since the number of Edge nodes can be scaled up or down on an existing cluster , this functionality can be used to scale the size of the Kafka Connect cluster as well.